 - Evening activities including disco, talent show, karaoke and more

 - Morning and afternoon teaching timetable operates in peak weeks.
 Students alternate weekly between morning classes/activities and afternoon classes/activities (Except in Hatfield & London Wembley where lessons are morning only and activities are afternoons only throughout the course)

 Daytime activities between 09:00-12:30 or 14:00-17:30.
 Evening activities between 19.30 – 22.00.
 Exact times may vary dependent on campus.

-Please refer to the downloadable activity programmes for more details.
+Please refer to the downloadable sample activity programmes for more details.
 (All programmes are subject to change.)

 Sample Programme (with morning lessons)